View Wilbur Henry's Obituary on InYork.com and share memories

 www.etzweilerfuneralhome.com

-Published in York Daily Record & York Dispatch on June 19, 2019
+Published in York Daily Record & York Dispatch from June 19 to June 21, 2019